sindhubijj/Projects/README.md

 # Python
 Python Projects

-Calculator Application: Application developed in Python & calculator performs basic arithmetic operations
+Calculator Application: The Calculator App is developed in Python & performs basic arithmetic operations for two values, based on the user's input.